spejchinoskiiw/parkly-backend/how-we-work.md

 ### ✅ Task Completion
 - **Mark completed tasks in `TASK.md`** immediately after finishing them.
-- Add new sub-tasks or TODOs discovered during development to `TASK.md` under a “Discovered During Work” section.
+- Add new sub-tasks or TODOs discovered during development to `TASK.md` under a "Discovered During Work" section.

 ### 📎 Style & Conventions
 - **Use PHP** as the primary language.